-For more information regarding the calculation of the available fraction, see the information on Part A - Tax losses and net capital losses consolidated, item 8 on page 15.
+For more information regarding the calculation of the available fraction, see 8 Net capital losses utilised in part A on page 15.

 Where the available fraction of a loss bundle has been increased as a result of one company - the value donor - donating value to a loss company, show the increased available fraction.